-Before continuing, please ensure that your system has been upgraded to at least PHP 7.4 by running
+Before continuing, please ensure that your system and web server configuration has been upgraded to at least PHP 7.4 by running

-should see output similar to the output below.
-If you do not see at least PHP 7.4 you will need to upgrade by following
+should see an output similar to the result below.
+If you do not see at least PHP 7.4 and Composer 2, you will need to upgrade by following

-our PHP Upgrade Guide and then return to this documentation.
+our PHP Upgrade Guide and return to this documentation afterward.